 Cremation especially is gaining popularity all across the globe.
 It is a tasteful and meaningful alternative to the financial burden that comes with other forms of burial.

 A body destined for cremation needs to be cleaned of any inorganic material.
-This includes jewelry, dental work, hip replacements and pacemakers, which must to be removed so as not to jeopardize the cremation process.
+This includes jewelry, dental work, hip replacements, and pacemakers, which must be removed so as not to jeopardize the cremation process.

 After the cremation takes place, the family will be given the ashes.
 They are placed in a temporary urn made from either plastic or cardboard.
 If the family plans to scatter the ashes, a permanent urn need not be purchased.
-Green Burials offers biodegradable Earth and water burial urns, along with scattering tubes, designed to makes the scattering of ashes easy.
-Use of a scattering tube allows multiple persons to scatter the ashes.
+Green Burials offers biodegradable Earth and water burial urns, along with scattering tubes, designed to make the scattering of ashes easy.
+The use of a scattering tube allows multiple persons to scatter the ashes.